kaopanboonyuen/panboonyuen_professional_website/content/event/about-me/index.md

 But it’s not all work and no play.
 I love giving back to the community and am always up for volunteering at events that spark my interest.
 Connecting with people and making a difference is what keeps me motivated.

+In my daily life, I love sharing insights and experiences, so feel free to follow my journey at [My WordPress Blog](https://kaopanboonyuen.wordpress.com/).

 So, if you want to swap stories about the newest gadgets, discuss the latest research, or just chat about anything under the sun, hit me up at [panboonyuen.kao@gmail.com](mailto:panboonyuen.kao@gmail.com)!

 <!-- ![Teerapong Panboonyuen](kao/panboonyuen_kao_01.jpg)